-- Saving water: new water recovery, purification and reuse facilities across five sites in Africa, including in Kenya, Uganda and Nigeria, saving over two billion cubic litres of water a year.
+- Saving water: new water recovery, purification and reuse facilities across five sites in Africa, including in Kenya, Uganda and Nigeria, saving over two billion litres of water a year.

 - Renewable electricity: solar installations to provide renewable electricity at 11 breweries across six countries.
 These solar panels will produce up to 20% of each brewery’s electricity demand.